-' Bagatelle'.
-That is strange usage and seems to be
+Bagatelle'.
+That is strange usage and seems to be a

-etc. The legitimate Italian name for the profession
+The legitimate Italian name for the profession is

-Strangely enough, I have seen puppet shows even in
+I have seen puppet shows even in this age of

-usually a Sunday morning in a park where parents still
+morning in a park where parents still take their kids

-take their kids out for a stroll.
-Maybe puppet shows
+out for a stroll.
+Maybe puppet shows are so "retro"

-like dial-phones and LP's!), but the young children
+dial-phones and LP's!), but the young children seem to

-seem to enjoy the show.
-In this particular drawing,
+enjoy the show.
+In this particular drawing, the puppet

-the puppet being held up looks like the Neapolitan
+being held up looks like the Neapolitan iconic

 which name is the source of the English term "Punch"